ponytown-nominations/ponytown-nominations/README.md

 # 💠 *WE WANT YOU TO NOMINATE TODAY!* 💠
-> again do not nominate someone who is **_problematic._**
+> Again, do not nominate someone who is **_problematic._**
-> if you wanna be removed send me a whisper on pony town or head to my main github which is below and ask on that ata!
+> If you wanna be removed, send me a whisper on Pony Town or head to my main github, which is below, and ask on that ata!

 💠 **[@Matt-1337](https://github.com/Matt-1337)** — MAIN GITHUB
 <br>